 Forcing poverty on people is a selfish and arrogant act that is probably always associated with criminality.
 Take a look at communism in the former Eastern Bloc.
 People were forced to own nothing – they were not allowed to run a private business, own property or a piece of land.
 If someone dared to cultivate a field to grow vegetables to feed their own children, they could end up in the Gulag for acting against soviet beliefs.

-At the same time, those who force others to own nothing always live a life of privilege and luxury.
+At the same time, those who force others to own nothing usually live a life of privilege and luxury.

 If you think multi-billionaires like Schwab, Prince Charles etc. who promote the ‘great reset’, where you will ‘own nothing and be happy’, are being kind and idealistic, and have the best for the planet at heart, take a closer look.

-These kinds of elites are members of the World Economic Forum who travel to Switzerland in private jets, get driven around in big cars, feed upon the most elaborate food and dwell in more than one mansion of their own.
-They are also rich enough to pay the CHF 60’000—CHF 600,000 (£13,492—£505,954) WEF membership fee and the annual meetings at an extra cost.
+These kinds of elites are members of the World Economic Forum who travel to Switzerland in private jets, get driven around in big cars, feed upon the most elaborate food and own more than one mansion.
+They are also rich enough to pay the CHF 60’000—CHF 600,000 (£50,595—£505,954) WEF membership fee and the annual meetings at an extra cost.

 Perhaps we would take them more seriously if they led by example, lived in monastery cells, walked around barefoot in sandals, fasted regularly and praised God.